 Beware of burning hot sand!
 Do not discard flip-flops until you’re almost at the water.
 Otherwise…ouchies!

 When it comes to food and drinks, you will find excellent dining options at Cala San Vicente.

-All-time favourite, On the Beach, now has its own car park which is a real boon.
-Famed for its wide variety of good quality organic food, including healthy options and smoothies, they will even bring your refreshments to you as you sunbathe.
+An all-time favorite, On the Beach, now has its car park which is a real boon.
+Famed for its wide variety of good quality organic food, including healthy options and smoothies, they will even bring refreshments to you as you sunbathe.

 The Boat House has recently been the talk of the island and, it seems, with good cause.
-Definitely worth checking out.
+Worth checking out.